The average cost to install a dishwasher is about $1,200, which largely depends on the price of the appliance itself.

 Factors influencing dishwasher installation costs include additional electric or plumbing work, kitchen remodeling, and customization.

 Standard installation or replacement involves connecting the dishwasher to existing water and drainage lines, but various factors may increase plumbing labor and material costs.
 For example, adding water connections, drains, and other plumbing costs $600 to $1,600 per fixture.
-In general, additional plumbing cost factors include:

-New drain lines
+Installing new drain lines

-New hot water line
+Adding a new hot water line

 New dishwashers may require various electrical installations and upgrades.
 GFCI outlets or circuits are mandatory for all kitchen appliances and cost $130 to $300 to install.
-Depending on the age and condition of your home’s electrical system, you may also consider circuit rewiring or panel upgrades and replacements.Â
+If your home's electrical system is older, you might also need to consider rewiring circuits or upgrading the electrical panel.

 Some dishwashers allow for additional features or customizations to better suit your home’s needs or preferences for convenience or performance.